gaultier/blog/advent_of_code_5.md

-Note that not all possible cases are covered here, and we will get a (runtime) error if we trigger one of them:
+Note that not all possible cases are covered here, and we will get a (runtime) error if we trigger one of them, for example with a list containing several numbers:

 ```scheme
 (chem-react (list 1 2) (list 3)) ;; => Error: (match) "no matching pattern": ()
 ```

-Let's go ahead and match the case of a list of one or more elements to avoid that:
+Let's go ahead and match the case of a list of one or more elements (`(a . arest)`) to avoid that:

 ```scheme
 (define (chem-react acc input)